JP-coder2000/JP-coder2000/README.md

 ## What I'm building toward

-I'm especially interested in the intersection of:
+I'm especially interested in the intersection of software engineering, infrastructure, security, compliance, automation, and business operations.

-- software engineering
-- infrastructure
-- security
-- compliance
-- automation
-- business operations

 My long-term goal is to become a strong infrastructure/product engineer capable of building systems that are reliable, secure, scalable, and useful in real companies.